+- a.
+Crisis counseling

+- b.
+Follow-up

+- c.
+Therapy

+- d.
+Group treatment/Support

+- e.
+Shelter/Safehouse

+- f.
+Information/Referral (In-person)

+- g.
+Criminal justice support/Advocacy

+- h.
+Emergency financial assistance

+- i.
+Emergency legal advocacy

+- j.
+Assistance in filing compensation claims

+- k.
+Personal advocacy

+- I. Telephone contact information/Referral

+- m.
+Other

-- (vi) Information/Referral (In-person) - (vii) Criminal justice support/Advocacy - (viii) Emergency financial assistance - (ix) Emergency legal advocacy - (x) Assistance in filing compensation claims - (xi) Personal advocacy - (xii) Telephone contact information/Referral - (xiii) Other - (e) Upon receipt of a completed application, the agency has twenty business days to review the application and forward to the applicant correspondence from the Director either certifying its program as meeting all criteria set forth by the Council or denying its certification request. - (f) If a program is denied approval it may, within ten business days of receipt of any rejection letter, appeal in writing to the Council which may review the appeal at its next regularly scheduled meeting, conduct a hearing to determine whether the appeal has any merit and either affirm, overturn or modify the initial decision. - (4) Decertification.
-A program may be decertified if found to: - (a) Be delinquent in meeting the reporting requirements; - (b) Have used funds for activities other than providing direct services to victims; - (c) No longer meet the minimum criteria as set forth in 144-4-.01(d); - (d) Have failed to comply with these administrative rules; or - (e) No longer provide services as outlined in the original application.
+(e) Upon receipt of a completed application, the agency has twenty business days to review the application and forward to the applicant correspondence from the Director either certifying its program as meeting all criteria set forth by the Council or denying its certification request.

+(f) If a program is denied approval it may, within ten business days of receipt of any rejection letter, appeal in writing to the Council which may review the appeal at its next regularly scheduled meeting, conduct a hearing to determine whether the appeal has any merit and either affirm, overturn or modify the initial decision.

+- (3) Decertification.
+A program may be decertified if found to: - (a) Be delinquent in meeting the reporting requirements; - (b) Have used funds for activities other than providing direct services to victims; - (c) No longer meet the minimum criteria as set forth in 144-4-.01(d)3; - (d) Have failed to comply with these administrative rules; or - (e) No longer provide services as outlined in the original application.

-- (5) Certified Human Trafficking Victim Assistance Organizations.
-Any victim assistance organization that accepts referrals from a law enforcement officer or agency or DFCS pursuant to O.C.G.A. § 15-11-130.1 must be certified by the Council as a certified human trafficking victim assistance organization. - (6) Distribution and Reporting. - (a) County administration. - 1.
-If there is more than one certified victim assistance program within a county, the county must decide what percentage of the total funds will be given to each. - 2.
-By law, a county may reserve up to five percent of the funds received in the previous year as a contingency fund to sustain crime victim assistance programs.
-This reserve fund is not cumulative and reserve funds do not roll over into subsequent years. - 3.
-Each county must submit to the Council a financial report detailing the recipients of the funding and the amounts disbursed to each recipient.
+(4) Distribution and Reporting.

+(a) County administration.

+1. If there is more than one certified victim assistance program within a county, the county must decide what percentage of the total funds will be given to each.

+2. By law, a county may reserve up to five percent of the funds received in the previous year as a contingency fund to sustain crime victim assistance programs.
+This reserve fund is not cumulative and reserve funds do not roll over into subsequent years.

+3. Each county must submit to the Council a financial report detailing the recipients of the funding and the amounts disbursed to each recipient.
 If the county does not have a certified program and the funds have been disbursed directly to the district attorney, then the county must so notify the agency.
-Such reports are due January 31 and July 31 for the reporting periods ending December 31 and June 30, respectively. - (b) Certified victim assistance program reporting. - 1.
+Such reports are due January 31 and July 31 for the reporting periods ending December 31 and June 30, respectively.

+(b) Certified victim assistance program reporting.

 All certified victim assistance programs that receive funding from this source must report annually to the Agency the amount of funds received, the number of victims served, the number of services provided to victims and such information as the agency deems necessary to include in an annual report.
 A report is due whether or not funds were received from the county in which the program is certified.
 Such reports will be for the reporting period of January 1 through December 31 and due no later than February 15 of the year following the reporting period.
 Failure to report may result in decertification of the program.
-The Council shall make available forms for reporting upon request and on its website. - 2.
-In addition to the reports required above, all certified human trafficking victim assistance organizations must report quarterly the number of victims referred to the organization, the number of services provided to victims and such information as the agency deems necessary to include in the semiannual report.
-A report is due whether or not funds were received from the county in which the program is certified.
-Such reports are due April 30, July 31, October 31, and January 31 for the reporting periods ending March 30, June 30, September 30, and December 31, respectively.
+The Council shall make available forms for reporting upon request and on its website.

-Rule 144-4-.06 Crime Victims Compensation Board
+144-4-.06 Crime Victims Compensation Board.